MS Thomson Celebration

 MS Thomson Celebration was a cruise ship owned by TUI UK, and last operated by their United Kingdom-based Marella Cruises.
 She was built in 1984 by Chantiers de l'Atlantique in Saint-Nazaire, France for Holland America Line (HAL) as MS Noordam.
 On 29 April 2020, Marella announced that the ship would be retired from the fleet and sold for scrap.
-The ship beached for scrap in Aliaga, Turkey in 2022.
+The ship beached for scrap at the Aliağa Ship Breaking Yard in 2022.